Managing Group Collections

 Broadcast Posts

-In addition to moderating the forum, admins can also post into the forum.
-If admins only want to post in a single group's forum, they can do so directly from the group's forum page.
-If an admin wants to post a message in all groups in the collection, you can use the broadcast post feature.
+If an admin wants to post a message in all or many groups in the collection, they can use the broadcast post feature.
 This feature is available by going to the admin homepage > Local Groups > choose the appropriate collection > Forum Threads > Broadcast Post.